Adrian-PL/Project/README.md

 - Middle ground between rogue-likes and -lites - More like a classic roguelike rather than non-orthodox roguelite though
 - Set in a post-nuclear world based on an alternative history scenario (Autumn Forge 83 going awry)
 - Developed using Kotlin and LittleKt
-- Target platforms - Android first (later iOS) and Windows (later Linux) in the future
+- Target platforms - Android/iOS

 Basic:

 - simultaneous turns
-- ASCII characters (first), 2D sprites (later) and 3D models graphic modes free to choose (much later)
+- ASCII characters (first), 2D sprites (later) and 3D models (much later)
 - realistic graphic style

 Advanced: